-Why make boring ol’ cranberry sauce when you can make lemon ginger cranberry sauce from scratch?!
-We’re using fresh cranberries, grated ginger, lemon zest, and maple syrup for sweetener.
+Why make boring ol’ cranberry sauce when you can make lemon ginger cranberry sauce instead?
+This recipe is such a fun twist on a classic Thanksgiving side dish and features fresh grated ginger, lemon juice, maple syrup, and cinnamon.

 What You Need for Lemon Ginger Cranberry Sauce